junaidzm13/mini-interpreter-challenge/README.md

 #### Smaller

 `lt` function accepts 2 numeric arguments.
 Returns `true` if the first argument has smaller value than the second, otherwise returns `false`.

 Providing an argument of a type other than number will result in an error.

+Providing no arguments will result in an error.

+Providing an argument of a type other than number will result in an error.

 Example: